 An additional perk for those with a commuter benefit plan is an account-linked debit card.
 The card connects directly to a specific account funded by employee contributions and deducts the money whenever a purchase is made for commuter expenses.
 This can help account holders keep better track of their transit purchases, and they don’t have to worry about filing claims for reimbursement.
 Some debit cards feature transit restrictions which allow the card to only be used where transit fare is sold, which provides enhanced security and reduces fraud.

-For over three decades, DataPath has been blazing a trail through the benefits administration industry with our innovative technology solutions.
+For 35 years, DataPath has been blazing a trail through the benefits administration industry with our innovative technology solutions.
 We are the only benefits administration platform provider that is also an end-to-end card processor.